P34br41n/P34br41n.github.io/_pages/RF/Wi-Fi/leap.md

 ## Lets oneshot this

 ### Dumping traffic
-Last time I checked LEAP was as used as much as WEP, so yeah this is going to be a short one!
+Last time I checked LEAP was used as much as WEP, so yeah this is going to be a short one!

 Get your target's info with a simple
 ```